Professional Health Program

 Financial Support Staff and Counsellors provide consultation.

-Indigenous Health Careers Access Students are moved from (HCAP) into the Professional Health Programs (PHP) once they are accepted into their health program of study.
+Indigenous Health Careers Access students are moved from (HCAP) into the Professional Health Program (PHP) once they are accepted into their health program of study.

 Migizii Agamik, Room 221 – 114 Sidney Smith St.